aquasecurity/trivy-operator/docs/tutorials/private-registries.md

 ## Fifth Option: configure gcr service account json

-this option is similar to forth option but using gcr json_key for gcr service account and creating a secret
+This option is similar to `Forth option` but uses gcr json_key for gcr service account and creating a secret.

 ```sh
 echo -n "_json_key:{